ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 the asset transfer protocol.
-Examples include endpoints definitions for resources, type of commitment flows (e.g. 2PC or 3PC), lock-time durations, and others [SAT].
+Examples include endpoints definitions for resources, type of commitment flows (e.g. 2PC or 3PC), lock-time durations, and others [SATCORE].

 We do not need to invent new standards for several of these steps.
 Instead, we can rely on existing messaging standards like ISO 20022 [ISO20022]